sghall/react-move/README.md

 ## React-Move 4.0 is here!!!

 Lot of exciting news and don't worry upgrading is a breeze and can be done in 5 minutes.
-You will not have to make a single change to your existing components.
+You will not have to make a single change to your existing components. 🎉

 ### 4.0 Highlights
-- React-Move is now just 3.5kb (gzipped)!!
+- React-Move is now just 3.5kb (gzipped)!
+Almost 60% smaller.
-- Application developers and package maintainers can now make much smaller bundles
+- Application developers and package maintainers can now make much smaller bundles.
-- You can now use any interpolator you want which opens new creative doors for designers
+- You can now use any interpolator you want which opens new creative doors for designers.
-- Tons of performance improvements
+- Tons of performance improvements. 🚀

 ### Upgrading to 4.0